-Black Friday and Cyber Week are coming up, so I thought what better time to talk about the camera equipment list I’ve invested in over the last two years.
+Black Friday and Cyber Week are around the corner, so what better time to talk about the camera equipment list I’ve invested in over the last two years?!
 Whilst many are able to create beautiful images by just using their mobile phone, I personally felt that I needed to up my game.
 Since I started this journey, I knew I wanted to invest in the right equipment and take everything very seriously – treating this as a business and not just a hobby.

 And just like every other business, it requires investing both time and money.
 I’m not able to help much with learning about photo editing or essential photography tips, but I can help with the cost side by sharing my little collection in the run up to Black Friday.
 There will definitely be a huge selection of deals that you can take advantage of and that means there is no better time to invest in that camera you have been wanting for a long time!